No Reference Metrics (NORM)

 The performance goals are robust accuracy with a minimum of operational restriction.
 Use cases include Video on Demand (VoD), live broadcast services, social media, first responder video, medical, and AI vision systems (autonomous vehicles).
 Access to the bitstream is beneficial, but not required.

 NORM is an open collaborative group that intends to make all of its work public, royalty free.

 - No reference resources here.

 - This Google Sheet coordinates our work to identify metric components.

 - This presentation from 2021 identifies datasets for training NR metrics.

-This group is also interest in developing an improved version of SI/TI that assesses the coding complexity of videos.
+Work continues on developing an improved metric that assesses the coding complexity of videos.
 Design specifications include: